 - Regression: text field for describing what you need to regress in a sprint.

 - Type: the type of sprint, such as standard or innovation and planning (IP).
+Note that type is a visual designation and does not affect calculations such as velocity.

 - Burn Hours: daily maximum of hours expected for sprint points.